saltyorg/docs/docs/saltbox/upgrade/role-refactor.md

     bazarr4k_themepark_theme: "maroon" # (3)!
     ```

     1. Typically, you want external processing tools to be available to all instances, so keep role-scoped.

     2. This can go both ways depending on your goal.
 Previously, this override was role-scoped, but with only two instances defined and the `4k` instance individually overridden, the same outcome would be achieved.

         - `bazarr_role_themepark_theme: "nord"`: additional instances added later would inherit the `nord` theme unless individually overridden
         - `bazarr_themepark_theme: "nord"`: additional instances would inherit the `global_themepark_theme` value if enabled, or would not have theming applied.

-    3. No change needed here, as variables in this form were already considered instance-scoped and remain so.
+    3. No change needed here, as variables in this pattern were already considered instance-scoped and remain so.

+### `default` / `custom` overrides { data-toc-label="“Default” / “Custom” overrides" }

+1. Determine whether your override is affected by the change by looking up the variable in the app's documentation under _Role Defaults_.

+1. If you find the corresponding variable unsuffixed, match it by removing `_default`/`_custom` from the variable name in your inventory.

+1. If you find the corresponding variable pair still exists and your override has `_default`, change it to `_custom`.

+!!! example

+    ```yaml
+    plex_docker_network_mode_default: "container:gluetun"

+    someapp_suffix_removed_setting_custom: "myvalue"

+    otherapp_still_suffixed_setting_default: "myvalue"
+    ```

+    Becomes:

+    ```yaml
+    plex_docker_network_mode: "container:gluetun"

+    someapp_suffix_removed_setting: "myvalue"

+    otherapp_still_suffixed_setting_custom: "myvalue"
+    ```

+## Sandbox App Settings Migration Guide

+For convenience, Sandbox roles that previously read settings from `/opt/sandbox/settings.yml` were updated to expose those settings as scalar Inventory variables instead.
+If you encounter a role missing this update, please report it on Discord or open an issue in the Sandbox repository.

+As always, determine how the settings you use are represented in the role by looking up the variables in the app's documentation under _Role Defaults_ and transfer the values accordingly.

+!!! example

+    ```yaml title="sandbox/settings.yml"
+    your_spotify:
+      public_key: "3e3ce6e568f6e9a8894c835b34f1701a"
+      secret_key: "0593b2fec4867575d741e93a6cff3580"
+    ```

+    Becomes:

+    ```yaml title="Inventory"
+    your_spotify_role_public_key: "3e3ce6e568f6e9a8894c835b34f1701a"
+    your_spotify_role_secret_key: "0593b2fec4867575d741e93a6cff3580"
+    ```